The Jackson School community mourns the loss of Thomas D. Barrow and extend their condolences to his family. Dr. Barrow died Thursday, January 27.

 Thomas D. Barrow, B.S. ’45, M.A. ’48, distinguished geologist, business leader, and longtime friend of the geosciences at The University of Texas at Austin, died Jan.
 27.

-Dr. Barrow retired in 1985 as vice chairman of the Standard Oil Company (Ohio), one of the companies later merged to become today’s ExxonMobil.
+Dr. Barrow retired in 1985 as vice chairman of the Standard Oil Company (Ohio), or Sohio, which later merged with BP.
 Among many leadership duties at Sohio, Barrow was responsible for oil and natural gas exploration and production activities and for Sohio’s worldwide minerals business Kennecott, of which he had been chairman and CEO prior to its purchase in 1978.

 Earlier in his career, Barrow helped extend offshore exploration and production to deeper waters throughout the world.
 A prominent spokesman for the protection of the marine environment and the efficient development of ocean resources, he was one of the founders in the early 1970s of the National Ocean Industries Association (NOIA), which grew into the leading trade association of the offshore petroleum industry.